-- What is known about scattering and resonances in "quantum wire" systems? - A model of "leaky" quantum wires and graphs, $H{\alpha,\Gamma}=-\Delta-\alpha\delta(x-\Gamma)$ - Geometrically induced spectral properties - Scattering on a locally deformed line
+- What is known about scattering and resonances in "quantum wire" systems? - A model of "leaky" quantum wires and graphs, $H{\alpha,\Gamma}=-\Delta-\alpha\delta(x-\Gamma)$ - Geometrically induced spectral properties - How to find spectrum numerically: an approximation by point interaction Hamiltonians

-- What is known about scattering and resonances in "quantum wire" systems? - A model of "leaky" quantum wires and graphs, $H{\alpha,\Gamma}=-\Delta-\alpha\delta(x-\Gamma)$ - Geometrically induced spectral properties - Scattering on a locally deformed line - Approximation by point interaction Hamiltonians and indications for existence of resonances
+- What is known about scattering and resonances in "quantum wire" systems? - A model of "leaky" quantum wires and graphs, $H{\alpha,\Gamma} = -\Delta \alpha\delta(x-\Gamma)$ - Geometrically induced spectral properties - How to find spectrum numerically: an approximation by point interaction Hamiltonians - A solvable resonance model: interaction supported by a line and a family of points

-- What is known about scattering and resonances in "quantum wire" systems? - A model of "leaky" quantum wires and graphs, $H{\alpha,\Gamma} = -\Delta \alpha\delta(x-\Gamma)$ - Geometrically induced spectral properties - Scattering on a locally deformed line - Approximation by point interaction Hamiltonians and indications for existence of resonances - A solvable resonance model: interaction supported by a line and a family of points
+- What is known about scattering and resonances in "quantum wire" systems? - A model of "leaky" quantum wires and graphs, $H{\alpha,\Gamma} = -\Delta \alpha\delta(x-\Gamma)$ - Geometrically induced spectral properties - How to find spectrum numerically: an approximation by point interaction Hamiltonians - A solvable resonance model: interaction supported by a line and a family of points - Extension to higher dimension plane and points

-- What is known about scattering and resonances in "quantum wire" systems? - A model of "leaky" quantum wires and graphs, $H{\alpha,\Gamma}=-\Delta-\alpha\delta(x-\Gamma)$ - Geometrically induced spectral properties - Scattering on a locally deformed line - Approximation by point interaction Hamiltonians and indications for existence of resonances - A solvable resonance model: interaction supported by a line and a family of points - Open questions
+- What is known about scattering and resonances in "quantum wire" systems? - A model of "leaky" quantum wires and graphs, $H{\alpha,\Gamma}=-\Delta-\alpha\delta(x-\Gamma)$ - Geometrically induced spectral properties - How to find spectrum numerically: an approximation by point interaction Hamiltonians - A solvable resonance model: interaction supported by a line and a family of points - Extension to higher dimension plane and points - Open questions